iszczesniak/cpp/templates/index.md

 * variable.

-A template declaration or definition begins with the `template` keyword, and it has this syntax:
+A template declaration or definition begins with the template header (in the standard it's called the template-head):

 ```cpp
 template <parameter list>